Image Image

 Types of DUI Charges in Hamilton County, IL

 The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
-Here are the most common types of DUI charges drivers face in Hamilton County, IL:
+Below are the most frequent DUI charges that drivers in Hamilton County, IL encounter.

 First-Time DUI (Class A Misdemeanor)